We always put the animals first!

 Diets – The animals are fed on a somewhat random schedule, similar to how they would eat in the wild, which helps address their natural biological needs.
 Every week TWAS feeds over 40,000 pounds of top quality USDA-inspected meats (beef, poultry, mutton, pork, etc) blended with vitamins, minerals and other nutrients to the great cats, wolves and other carnivores.

 Habitats – TWAS has over 120 habitats, ranging in size from 5 to 300 acres, on rolling prairie grasslands, forested canyons, buttes, bluffs and hills - with pools, temperature controlled dens, seasonal lakes, and other natural amenities.
 Each habitat has both above and underground dens that keep the animals comfortable year round.
 Our specially-designed underground den systems stay about 60 degrees all year long, so they remain cool in the summer and warm in the winter.

 Veterinary Care – We provide exceptional veterinary care for our animals.
 Upon arrival, they are checked and vaccinated if necessary.
 Since we do not allow breeding, male animals not already neutered undergo sterilization procedures when they arrive.
 The only exception is for African Lions, which would lose their manes if castrated.
 As an alternative, female African Lions receive contraceptive implants to depress their fertility cycles.
 For serious medical issues requiring major diagnostic equipment such as MRI or CT Scan machines, the animals are transported to Colorado State University’s Veterinary Teaching Hospital.

-TWAS Veterinary Hospital was built with all necessary, specialized equipment to comfortably accommodate animals as large as our biggest residents, the 1900-pound Kodiak bears.
+TWAS Veterinary Hospital was built with all necessary, specialized equipment to comfortably accommodate animals as large as our biggest resident, a 1,900-pound Kodiak Grizzly Bear.
 Our onsite hospital handles the vast majority of animal medical issues, relying on multiple staff veterinarians.
 Our hospital also provides educational opportunities for our veterinarians and students who want to specialize in large carnivore care.